Texas Stadium: History

 The Cowboys had played at the Cotton Bowl in Dallas since their inception in 1960.
 However, by the mid-1960s, founding owner Clint Murchison, Jr., felt that the Fair Park area of the city had become unsafe and downtrodden, and did not want his season ticket holders to be forced to go through it.
 Murchison was denied a request by mayor Erik Jonsson to build a new stadium in downtown Dallas as part of a municipal bond package.

 Murchison envisioned a new stadium with sky boxes and one in which attendees would have to pay a personal seat license as a prerequisite to purchasing season tickets.
 With two games left for the Cowboys to play in the 1967 season, Murchison and Cowboys general manager Tex Schramm announced a plan to build a new stadium in the northwest suburb of Irving.

 Texas Stadium, along with Schaefer Stadium (1971), Arrowhead Stadium (1972), Rich Stadium (1973), and the Pontiac Silverdome (1975), was part of a new wave of football-only stadiums (all with artificial turf) built following the AFL–NFL merger.
 More so than its contemporaries, Texas Stadium featured a proliferation of luxury boxes, which provided the team with a large new income source exempt from league revenue sharing.

 It hosted its first Cowboys game on October 24, 1971, a 44–21 victory over the New England Patriots, and became an icon of the Cowboys with their rise in national prominence.
 The Cowboys entered the season as defending NFC champions and won their first world title in Super Bowl VI in January 1972.
-The field was surrounded by a blue wall emblazoned with white stars, a design replicated in its successor, AT&T Stadium.
+The field was surrounded by a blue wall emblazoned with white stars, an iconic design that was replicated in its successor, AT&T Stadium.
+In its inaugural season in 1971, the wall was plain concrete gray.
+It was painted blue for the 1972 season, and the white stars were added in 1975.

 Texas Stadium's field alignment (between the goal posts) was southwest-to-northeast, perpendicular to the Cotton Bowl, which is southeast-to-northwest.